-- The presence of a sulfite in this product should not deter use.
-(5.3) - Administer with caution in patients with heart disease; may aggravate angina pectoris or produce ventricular arrhythmias.
-(5.4)
+- To minimize the risk of injection related injury, instruct caregivers to hold the child's leg firmly in place and limit movement prior to and during injection when administering to young children.
+(5.2) - Rare cases of serious skin and soft tissue infections have been reported following epinephrine injection.
+Advise patients to seek medical care if they develop signs or symptoms of infection.
+(5.3) - The presence of a sulfite in this product should not deter use.
+(5.4) - Administer with caution in patients with heart disease; may aggravate angina pectoris or produce ventricular arrhythmias.
+(5.5)

-ADVERSE REACTIONS
+- ADVERSE REACTIONS